 Sensor accuracy and privacy: what actually matters

-On privacy, be clear-eyed: both store your data on their servers, and as of March 2026 that biometric data isn’t encrypted end-to-end in transit or at rest.
-Neither has been significantly data incidented, but the risk is real — use strong, unique passwords, enable two-factor authentication, and assume health data could be subpoenaed or sold.
+On privacy, be clear-eyed: both store your data on their servers.
+It is encrypted — Oura uses TLS 1.2 or greater in transit and AES-256 at rest, and Whoop describes equivalent protection — but neither offers true end-to-end encryption, which means the provider itself can read your data.
+Neither company has disclosed a major data incident of member health data, but the risk is real — use strong, unique passwords, enable two-factor authentication, and assume health data could be subpoenaed or sold.
 If you’re highly privacy-conscious, a medical-grade ECG monitor like AliveCor’s KardiaMobile gives more control, though it’s manual and not continuous.

 How to use recovery data: the 30-day baseline and single-variable audit